Background pattern

 ## Functional Error Boundary with Hooks

-Important: Prior to React 19, you cannot create a true error boundary using only hooks and functional components.
+Important: You cannot create a true error boundary using only hooks and functional components, in any React version.
 Error boundaries require access to static getDerivedStateFromError and componentDidCatch lifecycle methods, which are only available in class components.

 However, you can create a simplified error handling component using hooks for specific use cases like handling manually thrown errors: